Understand Judicial Review

 Stay in Canada

-If you can stay in Canada depends on the decision you want reviewed.
+Whether you are eligible to stay in Canada depends on the IRB decision you want reviewed.

-• You may need to leave Canada.
+- You may need to leave Canada.
 If CBSA tries to remove you before the judicial review, you can ask for an “administrative stay of removal.”
-Call your lawyer immediately.

 To apply for judicial review, you need permission (called leave) from a Federal Court judge.
-You must show that the decision on your refugee claim was not fair or reasonable, or that there was an error.
-A judge looks over your documents and decides if you can get a full judicial review of your claim.
-If you cannot, your file is closed.
+You must show that the decision on your refugee claim was not fair or reasonable, or that there was an error in the decision.

 Get your decision